 Neil and David Brent

-Neil and David come to blows on many occasions to due David’s resentment that Neil got the UK Manager job and that he is more popular than David.
-Neil always comes out on top due to seniority over David.
+Neil and David come to blows on many occasions to due to David’s resentment that Neil got the UK Manager job and that he is more popular than David.

 The best of example of this is when Neil discovers that a disabled employee was not paid on time.
 He goes in to speak to David and discovers David doing sit ups in his office with Gareth.